Get £7,500 off your heat pump installation with the BUS grant

 • Whether or not they are MCS-certified and a member of Renewable Energy Assurance Ltd (REAL).

-• What warranties your ground source heat pump installation comes with, and for how long.
+• What warranties does your ground source heat pump installation come with, and for how long?

-• Whether or not your chosen contractor is willing to offer a maintenance contract to maintain the system, with performance guarantees.
+• Whether or not your chosen contractor is willing to offer a maintenance contract with performance guarantees to maintain the system.

 Choosing a Heat Pump Installer - 5 Questions to Avoid Costly Mistakes

 In conclusion, the question becomes not so much about how to install a ground source heat pump, but rather which installer to work with.
-The main quality assurance authority for ground source heat pump installations in the UK is Microgeneration Certification Scheme (MCS) so it is important that your installer is MCS approved.
+The main quality assurance authority for ground source heat pump installations in the UK is the Microgeneration Certification Scheme (MCS), so it is important that your installer is MCS-approved.
 Additionally, be sure to consult with or ask for references from owners of systems that are several years old.

 Get your best deal